Syria rebels demand Hezbollah apology to free Lebanese

-The insurgents added they would not start negotiations for the release of the hostages until the leader of Lebanese guerrilla group Hezbollah, an ally of Assad's, apologised for a recent speech.
+The insurgents added they would not start negotiations for the release of the hostages until the leader of Lebanese guerilla group Hezbollah, an ally of Assad's, apologized for a recent speech.

 The rebel Revolutionary Council in Aleppo did not give any more details on their plans for the captives, or spell out what had offended them in the speech by Hezbollah leader Sayyed Hassan Nasrallah.